-This ancient fish lived 400 million years ago, but it’s bite has stood the test of time.
-Scientist’s believe that the dunkleosteus had the strongest bite of any fish ever discovered - one that could be compared to the bite of a tyrannosaurus rex.
+This ancient fish lived 400 million years ago, but its bite has stood the test of time.
+Scientists believe the Dunkleosteus had the strongest bite of any fish ever discovered - one that could be compared to the bite of a Tyrannosaurus rex.
 Scientists have crunched the numbers and determined that, just at the tip of its fang, this fish’s bite could measure at 8,000 pounds per square inch.
 They were absolute apex predators, preying on sharks and basically anything it could catch (everything).
 Dunkleosteus was also 33 feet long from tooth to tail and covered in thick armor-like plating, making it one of the ocean’s first giant predators.

-Measuring in at 50 feet long, the megalodon was one of the largest sharks of all time.
+Measuring at more than 50 feet long, the megalodon was the largest known shark of all time.
 Their jaws alone were large enough for a full-grown person to walk through with ease, and they used those jaws to hunt whales.
-To put it in perspective, researcher Peter Klimey with the University of California, Davis said, "A great white is about the size of the clasper, or penis, of a male megalodon.”
+To put it in perspective, researcher Peter Klimey with the University of California at Davis said, "A great white is about the size of the clasper, or penis, of a male megalodon.”

-Scientists believe that megalodons hunted whales by first ripping off their tails and fins - immobilizing their prey so that they could more easily feast.
+Scientists believe that megalodons hunted whales by first ripping off their tails and fins - immobilizing their prey so they could more easily feast.
 It is also believed that the extinction of these giant sharks is what allowed whales to reach the enormous sizes that they are known for today.
-New research also aims to confirm that the last megalodon died only 2.6 million years ago, right around the same time that the evolution of the first humans began to take place.see more on Megalodon
+Researchers confirmed that the last megalodon died only 2.6 million years ago, right around the same time the evolution of the first humans began to take place.

-The mosasaurus became an international celebrity after its breakout performance in Jurassic World, and the real-life version is just as impressive.
-These giant reptiles could likely swallow most of their prey whole, but preferred slicing up their catches into bite sized morsels with their backwards-bending teeth.
+The Mosasaurus became an international celebrity after its breakout performance in Jurassic World, and the real-life version is just as impressive.
+These giant reptiles could likely swallow most of their prey whole but preferred slicing meals into bite-sized morsels with their backward-bending teeth.

-Paleontologists have been studying these animals for years, and a recent discovery has shed some new light on the early lives of mosasaurs.
-Researchers at Yale examined two baby mosasaurs and learned that they actually spent their early lives in open ocean.
-The discovery has led some scientists to believe that mosasaurs gave birth to live young, though this claim hasn’t been formally examined.see more on Mosasaurus
+Paleontologists have been studying these animals for years, and a recent discovery has shed new light on the early lives of mosasaurs.
+Researchers examined two baby mosasaurs and learned that they actually spent their early lives in the open ocean.
+This discovery has led some scientists to believe that mosasaurs gave birth to live young.